 Technical assistance for Construction projects provided by the Office of Local Defense Community Cooperation include:

 Each of the programs in the Construction portfolio has its own eligibility criteria.

-The following Catalog of Federal Domestic Assistance's are managed under the Construction program:
+The following Assistance Listing numbers (previously referred to as Catalogue of Federal Domestic Assistance, or CFDA) are managed under the Construction program:

-Projects are need-based connected to documented mission growth that meets or exceeds certain criteria outlined in 10 USC Section 2391(b)(2) and CFDA 12.618.
+Projects are need-based connected to documented mission growth that meets or exceeds certain criteria outlined in 10 USC Section 2391(b)(2) and ALN 12.618.

 Local education authorities are invited to apply based upon their placement on a prioritized listing and availability of funds.

 Projects were competitively selected from proposals supporting eligible military medical facilities.
 No new projects are anticipated at this time.

 Projects were evaluated and recommended through a multi-agency Economic Adjustment Committee report, following the Navy’s review of the basing actions under the National Environmental Policy Act, as amended.

 For more information about the Office of Local Defense Community Cooperation and the Construction program of assistance, please contact:

 Sigmund "Sig" Csicsery